stersin-public/sftp/README.md

 ## Simplest docker run example

 ```
-docker run -p 22:22 -d atmoz/sftp foo:pass:::upload
+docker run -p 22:22 -d atmoz/sftp foo:pass:::/chrootpass
 ```

-User "foo" with password "pass" can login with sftp and upload files to a folder called "upload".
+User "foo" with password "pass" can login with sftp being chrooted in /chrootpass.
 No mounted directories or custom UID/GID.
 Later you can inspect the files and use `--volumes-from` to mount them somewhere else (or see next example).

 ## Sharing a directory from your computer